Visual Identity

 Don’t:

-Plenty of attention is given to Web design, development and content management, but the content is often overlooked.
-It is important to maintain consistency as we communicate with all of our various audiences.
+Plenty of attention is given to web design, development and content management, but the content itself is often overlooked.
+It is important to maintain consistency as we communicate with our various audiences.
 A consistent message is critical because it presents the College as a focused institution with a clear vision of the future.

-Thomas College must speak with a consistent voice across all touchpoints including its publications, websites, e-newsletters to advertising.
+Thomas College must speak with a unified voice across all touchpoints including its publications, websites, e-newsletters to advertising.
 This voice is the embodiment the college’s unique personality and identity.

 Your tone may vary as you communicate to different audiences via different media.
-Social media content might call for a particularly informal tone, for example, while information targeting a graduate student might allow for longer, more complex sentences.
+Social media content might call for a more informal tone, for example, while information intended for a graduate student might allow for longer, more complex sentences.

-If you were to imagine the college as a person, the tone would refer to the different moods and vocabularies that would shade that person’s speech and interactions with different people throughout the day.
-But regardless of the situation, the same person would always be speaking.
+If you were to imagine the college as a person, the tone would refer to the different moods and vocabularies that would shade their speech and interactions with different people throughout the day.
+Regardless of the situation, the same person would always be speaking.
 That consistency is our voice.

 Thomas College’s voice is driven by its personality, an element of its overall brand identity.